amit-singh-rathore/problem-solving-nov/problems/problem6/question.md

-# Arrays: Write a Fibonacci Using Closure

-Write a program that prints the number for 1 to 50,
+# Write a program that prints the number for 1 to 50,
  - for number multiple of 3 print fizz instead of a number
  - for numbers multiple of 5 print buzz,
  - for numbers which are multiple of both 3 and 5 fizzbuzz.